Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19 Monitoring Team:

 - You are encouraged to bring your own proper face mask, if you have one.

-- Masks are required to be worn indoors whenever more than one person is present in the same shared space (e.g. office, elevator, vehicle, breakroom, hallway, or restroom).
+- Masks are required to be worn indoors whenever more than one person is present in the same shared space (e.g. office, elevator, vehicle, breakroom, hallway, or restroom) or if there is a high expectation of encountering another person.
 Masks should be worn over the mouth and nose.

 - Wash your hands prior to putting on a masks, and prior to removing, touching or adjusting the mask.